Ocular rosacea

 What is ocular rosacea?

-Rosacea is a common skin disorder, affecting up to one in twenty people between the ages of 40 and 60, that can also affect the eye.
-It causes redness of the nose, forehead and upper cheeks, along with inflammation of the oil glands of the skin.
-Around a half of rosacea patients have eye involvement, with symptoms of discomfort, dryness and light sensitivity.
-The optometrist may find inflammation of the eyelids (blepharitis) and abnormalities of the tear film (the thin layer of tears covering the surface of the eye) which cause patchy drying of the eye surface.
+Rosacea is a common skin disorder that affects up to one in twenty people between the ages of 40 and 60 It can also affect the eye and cause redness of the nose, forehead and upper cheeks, along with inflammation of the oil glands of the skin.
+Around 50% of people with rosacea have eye involvement (termed ocular rosacea), with symptoms of discomfort, dryness and light sensitivity.
+The optometrist may find inflammation of the eyelids (blepharitis) and problems with the tear film (the thin layer of tears covering the surface of the eye) leading to patchy drying of the eye surface.
 This can cause inflammation of the cornea (the clear window at the front of the eye) with thinning, ulceration, ingrowth of abnormal blood vessels and scarring, all of which can lead to reduced vision.

 How is ocular rosacea managed?

-Dietary advice may help, as may attention to the inflammation of the eyelids.
+Dietary changes may help, as may attention to the inflammation of the eyelids.
 Artificial tears and lubricating ointments may relieve discomfort.
-An antibiotic given by mouth, usually a drug from the tetracycline family, can improve the condition of both the skin and the eyes.
-If the condition does not respond to simple measures such as these, the optometrist will refer the patient to the ophthalmologist, who may consider prescribing other drugs and may possibly recommend surgery.
+An oral antibiotic, usually from the tetracycline family, can improve the condition of both the skin and the eyes.
+If the condition does not respond to simple measures such as these, the optometrist will refer the patient to the ophthalmologist (specialist eye doctor), who may consider prescribing other drugs and may possibly recommend surgery.

 Sign in to continue